200sc/bebop/testdata/incompatible/README.md

 We do not allow recursive struct definitions, as they will never terminate when encoded or parsed.
 Rainway does not have a check for this.

-See `compatability_test.go` for which files specifically fail for which compilers.
+See `compatibility_test.go` for which files specifically fail for which compilers.